poa00/ahk-mso/docs/_pages/PowerTools-Setup.md

 ![PowerTools Bundler Check for Update/Download](/ahk/assets/images/powertools_bundler_checkforupdate.png)

-## Set sytem tray icons to be visible
+## Set sytem tray icons to be displayed permanently

-The first time you run a PowerTool, the tool system tray icon might be not visible.
-You can configure it, to be always visible.
+The first time you run a PowerTool, the tool system tray icon might be hidden.
+You can configure it via the Windows Taskbar Settings to be always visible.
 See for example instructions [here](https://www.ghacks.net/2015/03/11/manage-and-display-system-tray-icons-in-windows-10/).

+## Launch on Startup

+You can configure each PowerTool to be launched on your PC Startup via its Settings.

+## Disable notifications at Startup

+By default, a notification is displayed at start to make you aware of the system tray icon functionality.

+You can disable these in the Settings.
+This is a setting for all PowerTools, not tool specific.